jaredly/j3/Roadmap.md

+# Thinking about row types and tagged unions.

+... so, I didn't realize it, but Roc doesn't have record extension.
+Just record update.
+I imagine this makes the type system much simpler to implement. such records would *not* be able to represent Effect handlers, at least in the way I've envisioned it.
+... so maybe the scoped labels approach is fine? hmmm. hmmmmmm ok so disallowing record spread does make memory representation a ton simpler. well .... hmm idk maybe not.
+I mean, if you have an open record, you don't know.
+But they probably monomorphize that all away. but then, if you're already there, then extending records shouldn't be a problem either.

 # Pre Alg W

 I should prooobably do a "pre algw" document that is *without generics*.
 Right? ... would we still have type variables?